btenc/assembly-visualizer/README.md

 - http://localhost:3000/homepage

-  - Use interpreter as a guest, view recent snippets from other users, or login / sign up from here!
+  - Use interpreter as a guest, view snippets from other users, or login / sign up from here!

 - http://localhost:3000/snippets/tutorial